leandromineti/ds-ephemeralization/README.md

 - Zheng, A., & Casari, A. (2018).
 Feature engineering for machine learning: principles and techniques for data scientists (First edition).
 Beijing : Boston: O’Reilly.

 - **Cover image**: adapted from Herbert Matter | Buckminster Fuller | 1970 | Edward Cella. (n.d.).
 Retrieved December 15, 2018, from https://edwardcella.com/exhibition/153/exhibition_works/3597

-- **"The Treachery of Models" image**: adapted from Magritte, René.
-"The Treachery of Images."
-Oil on canvas 231, no. 2 (1928): 1928-29.